rcaileff/career_ladders/software_engineering/software_engineer.md

 * Analyzes possible new tools and frameworks.
 Recommends optimal implementation approach.
 * Proficient with common development frameworks and tools (for example  IDE, logging tools, unit testing, performance monitoring, source control and automated build tools) used within Enova.

-## Code Writing
-* Refactors existing code into maintainable and readable code.
-* Actively participates in code reviews.

-## SDLC / Process
-* Reviews requirements and provides high level estimates for new projects.

 ## Ruby / Rails
 * Comfortable writing new Ruby/Rails code with no direction.
 * Understands and refactors existing Ruby/Rails code with little direction.